 Do you have an early riser on your hands?
 Are you tired of dragging yourself out of bed at 5am to start the day?
-Keep reading to find out why your baby or toddler may be waking early and for some tips to get them sleeping in to a more decent hour.
+Keep reading to find out some common reasons why your baby or toddler may be waking early and for some tips to get them sleeping in to a more decent hour.

 Early wakes are probably one of the most common complaints parents have about their baby or toddler’s sleep.
-In most cases it is one of the last pieces of the puzzle to fall into place when working on improving your child’s sleep.
+In most cases it is one of the last pieces of the puzzle to fall into place when working on improving your child’s overall sleep.
 The good news is, there are a few things you can start trying today to get a little more shut eye in the mornings.

 Day sleep and how it can affect those early hours of the morning